Skip to main content

 Third-Party Infrastructure and Services

-FormatOS may use third-party providers to operate the website and deliver the conversion service.
+FormatOS may use third-party providers to operate the website and make the in-browser conversion tools available.
 These may include services for:

 • Security, bot protection, and threat detection